 > Should private subnets be accessible to clients by default?

 Explanation: This option defines the default security setting of your OpenVPN Access Server.
-When Should client traffic be routed by default through the VPN? is set to no, it defines the list of subnets that your VPN clients is able to access.
+When Should client traffic be routed by default through the VPN? is set to no, it defines the list of subnets that your VPN clients are able to access.
 You are able to add more entries to this list once you login to the Admin Web UI area.
 This option will have no effect if Should client traffic be routed by default through the VPN? is set to yes.

 > Do you wish to login to the Admin UI as "openvpn"?

 Explanation: This defines the initial username in which you would use to login to the Access Server Admin UI area.
-This username will also serve as your "lock out" administrator username shall you ever lock yourself out of your own server.
+This username will also serve as your "lockout" administrator username shall you ever lock yourself out of your own server.
 If you would like to specify your own username, select no. Otherwise, accept yes for the default.

 > > Specify the username for an existing user or for the new user account: